Image

 Grades in Campusnet are not official until they have been “published”.
 This is done by Registrar Services once we receive your confirmation.
 If you skip the step of the printout/file, the students do not officially have a grade for your class (and they can’t see one, either).
 This means they do not have the credits for this module, it doesn’t factor into their GPA, and we cannot let them graduate as long as even one of their grades is not published.

-If a student has a valid official excuse, the university is obliged to offer them a make-up opportunity.
-This right cannot be denied.
-In case of medical excuses, it is even a legal obligation.
-If a student does not have a valid official excuse, the decision of whether or not to excuse them is up to you as the instructor.
+If a student is absent but does not have a valid official excuse, the decision of whether or not to excuse them is up to you as the instructor.
 They may have a legitimate reason for missing an exam that does not qualify for an official excuse.
 In these cases, it is your decision how strict or lenient you would like to be.
-As long as you indicate them as “excused” to us we consider them excused
+If you want to excuse a student from your side, please just indicate this to us when you submit your grades.
+Please note that only absent students can be excused; they cannot be excused if they have attempted the examination!

 Please let us know their grade (add it on the printout, write an e-mail, etc.) and we will investigate the case.
 If the grade can be considered, we will take care of the grade entry for you.